-The gain or loss recognised in Other Comprehensive Income is reclassified to profit or loss when the hedge relationship ends.
+The gain or loss recognised in Other Comprehensive Income is reclassified to the Profit and Loss Account when the hedge relationship ends.
 Hedge accounting is discontinued when the hedging instrument expires, no longer meets the hedging criteria, the forecast transaction is no longer highly probable, the hedged debt instrument is derecognised or the hedging instrument is terminated.